The Order of Malta

 Given the Order’s fascinating heritage, it is unsurprising that those who feel attracted to it identify within themselves a combination of cultural and historical appreciation with a desire to help alleviate suffering, and thereby develop a more fulfilling spiritual life.
 Such a person may take deep satisfaction in knowing that s/he is part of a centuries-old continuity of pragmatic and impartial compassion and charity, and that s/he has a higher purpose in carrying that noble torch forward and pass it on to future generations.
 That high spiritual ideal which expresses itself pragmatically in humanitarian service and thereby fulfills and ennobles the member, adds to the Order’s uniqueness among other charitable organisations.

 The Order’s membership is voluntary, but members must be Roman Catholic ladies and gentlemen.
 Most make their living in the professional and business spheres.
 Some are descended from the ancient nobility, but all are persons of proven merit – ‘Virtus Sola Nobilitat – Merit Alone Enobles’.
 All of them have a proven social conscience and have given service to their respective communities, and some of them had previously been volunteer auxiliaries in the Order’s Ambulance Corps.
 It is upon the basis of proven service to one’s community, and the practice of the faith, that they were invited to become members of the Order.
-Apart from the aforementioned qualities, a good sense of humour, of style and of fun is required, not only to brighten-up the lives of those for whom we care, but also to maintain and ensure a harmonious atmosphere within the Order.

 Admission to the Order for any potential member as a knight, or dame, or donat, is solely the prerogative of the Prince and Grand Master, or during an interregnum, the Lieutenant of the Grand Master ad interim.
 However, it is the responsibility of each National Association to propose aspirants for admission.